Amrutasai/ReactJS-Phase1/Task-1/Day-2.md

 <li>
 Declaration in class/objects<br>
 These are declared in class or objects.
-They don't need function keyword for declaration and have to be accessed using class/object instance.<br>
+They don't need function keyword for declaration and have to be accessed using class/object instance.'this' key word in this case would point at the instance of the class/object the function belongs to.<br>
 <br>name(var1,var2,...)<br>
 {<br>body<br>}
 <br>Example: